johnsiddoway/johnsiddoway.github.io/_posts/2019-01-09-azure-search-1.md

 ---
 title:  "Azure Search Part 1"
-date:   2019-01-06
+date:   2019-01-09
 description: Plugging Azure Search into Pirate Radio
 tags: azure
 ---
 ### Overview
 There are a few good "starter" guides for Azure Search, and I've linked to a few of them at the bottom.
 As I was writing up my experiences with following these guides, I noticed that my blog post was turning into a novella.
-So I am splitting it up into two portions: this post will cover the specifics of what I did, and the next post will be my rationale for choosing Azure, my opinions, and thoughts on the experience.
+So I have split it up into two portions: this post will cover the specifics of what I did, and the next post will be my rationale for choosing Azure, my opinions, and thoughts on the experience.

 The short version:
 1. Create an instance of the Search Service.